-- (1) Based on the mid-point of 2023 Outlook range provided in the Company's Earnings Release dated February 24, 2023.
+^{(1) 2023} Outlook is based on the mid-point of 2023 Outlook range provided in the Company's Earnings Release dated August 3, 2023.
+Our 2023 outlook excludes future acquisitions, capital market transactions, and future transaction related and other costs.
+Actual results could differ materially from these forward-looking statements.